dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     [...]
     Done.
 Your new project is available at /home/duncan/dev/duncanlock.net-pelican

-Now you can generate the quickstart site and see what it looks like:
+Now you can generate the quick-start site and see what it looks like:

 .. code-block:: console

     $ make html

-You should now have an ``output`` folder with a website in it.
+This should create an ``output`` folder with the contents of a website in it.
 To quickly serve the generated site so it can be previewed in your browser, run this:

 .. code-block:: console